 If you attend an event, course or training session we will share your personal details with the instructor delivering the activity, including (if relevant) details of additional needs and/or emergency contact information.

 If you are attending an accredited course, we will share your personal data with the relevant accrediting body.
-This could include City & Guilds or The Bikeability Trust.
+This could include City & Guilds, 1st4Sport and/or The Bikeability Trust.

 If you receive a free or discounted service, we may share limited personal details with the organisation funding or subsidising the activity or product to prove your eligibility and/or attendance.
 This could include: Wheels to Work, Bristol City Council, Derby City Council, Weston College or Charitable Funders.